terrayl/Dynamico/README.md

 O’Reilly, C. H., Woollings, T., and Zanna, L.: The dynamical influence of the Atlantic multidecadal oscillation on continental climate.
 J. Climate, 30, 7213–7230, https://doi.org/10.1175/JCLI-D-16-0345.1, 2017

 Terray, L.: A dynamical adjustment perspective on extreme event attribution.
-Weather and Climate Dynamics, submitted, June 17th, 2021
+Weather and Climate Dynamics, in press, September 30th, 2021